-The Compensation Committee may award a key employee the opportunity to receive a cash bonus based on the achievement of one or more performance goals (including the performance goals described below under "Performance Compensation").
+The Compensation Committee may award a key employee the opportunity to receive a cash bonus based on the achievement of one or more performance goals.
 The Compensation Committee will establish these performance goals and any other criteria that must be met, the period during which achievement of the performance goals and other criteria will be measured, the formula or basis by which the actual amount of the incentive bonus will be determined, the timing and form of payment, and any forfeiture events.
 Incentive bonuses will be paid in cash.
 The Compensation Committee may, in its discretion, reduce the amount of or eliminate an incentive bonus award.
-The 2013 Plan provides that in no event may a participant receive an incentive bonus for any calendar year greater than \$3,000,000.
+The 2018 Plan provides that in no event may a participant receive an incentive bonus for any calendar year greater than \$3,000,000.